Prakashselager/Helmet-Management-System/README.md

 ## Limitations
 - No real-time GPS delivery tracking.
-- Limited quantity per order in the current version.
 - No mobile app support (system access limited to shop staff).

 ## Scope for Future Enhancement